olexandr-konovalov/gnu/README.md

 construct all groups of a given order using `ConstructAllGroups(n)`.
 As documented at <http://www.gap-system.org/Manuals/pkg/grpconst/htm/CHAP003.htm>, this function usually returns a list of groups, in which case gnu(n) is the length of this list.
-However, sometimes, it also contains lists of groups.
-In this case, one has to check that groups from such lists are pairwise nin-isomorphic or remove duplicates.
+However, sometimes this list contains sublists.
+In this case, one has to check each such sublist contains groups which are pairwise non-isomorphic, or remove duplicates.

 The runtime and memory requirements of `ConstructAllGroups` depend very much on n and may vary from minimalistic to practically unfeasible.
 The website of AG Algebra